 - Tuition is “last-dollar,” meaning it’s applied after state and federal gift aid, such as the Vermont Grant and the Federal Pell Grant.

-- July 15, 2021 Update: Due to response volume paired with limited funds, the Critical Occupations Free Tuition Program awarding is paused for Castleton University, Northern Vermont University and Vermont Technical College, with the exception of Vermont Technical College’s paramedicine program.
-Students admitted prior to this date are being awarded with existing funds.
-Your continued interest is encouraged, as we work to secure additional funding.
-Please stay tuned.
 The Community College of Vermont is still offering the Critical Occupations Free Tuition Program.
-Students at all institutions can still take advantage of the opportunities offered with the Green Mountain Grad program, the 802 Opportunity Program, the Welcome Home Scholarship, and the Degree Completion Scholarship.
+Students at all institutions can still take advantage of the opportunities offered with the Green Mountain Grad program, the Welcome Home Scholarship, and the Degree Completion Scholarship.
+Students at CCV can also take advantage of the 802 Opportunity program.
 We encourage Vermonters to apply to their VSCS school of choice to take advantage of other existing institutional scholarships and financial aid.
 There is still time to enroll this fall!

 Free Tuition is available for students enrolled in the following programs:

 Terms and conditions may apply.
 To learn more about your eligibility, click on the links for each of the colleges to reach their admissions offices.

 There are also tuition-free opportunities available at our schools through the Vermont Student Assistance Corporation (VSAC)!

 - Learn more about a tuition-free class with the GREEN MOUNTAIN GRAD Gift for 2020 and 2021 Vermont high school grads!